 Abruptly discontinuing these medications could lead to deficient cortisol levels.
 Slowly tapering off corticosteroid drugs allows your body to resume normal cortisol production.

 If the cause of Cushing syndrome is a tumor, your doctor may recommend complete surgical removal.
 Pituitary tumors are typically removed by a neurosurgeon, who may perform the procedure through your nose.
-If a tumor is present in the adrenal glands, lungs or pancreas, the surgeon can remove it through a standard operation or in some cases by using minimally invasive surgical techniques, with smaller incisions.
+For a tumor in the adrenal glands, lungs or pancreas, the surgeon can remove it through a standard operation or by using minimally invasive surgical techniques, with smaller incisions.

 After the operation, you'll need to take cortisol replacement medications to provide your body with the correct amount of cortisol.
-In most cases, you'll eventually experience a return of normal adrenal hormone production, and your doctor can taper off the replacement drugs.
+In most cases, you'll eventually return to normal adrenal hormone production, and your doctor can taper off the replacement drugs.
+Your endocrinologist will use blood tests to help determine if you need cortisol replacement and when it may be stopped.

 However, this process can take up to a year or longer.
-In some instances, people with Cushing syndrome never experience a resumption of normal adrenal function; they then need lifelong replacement therapy.
+In some instances, people with Cushing syndrome never return to normal adrenal function.
+They then need lifelong replacement therapy.

-If the surgeon can't totally remove a pituitary tumor, he or she will usually prescribe radiation therapy to be used in conjunction with the operation.
+If the surgeon can't totally remove a pituitary tumor, he or she will usually prescribe radiation therapy as well as surgery.
 Additionally, radiation may be used for people who aren't suitable candidates for surgery.

 Radiation can be given in small doses over a six-week period, or with a technique called stereotactic radiosurgery.
 In the latter procedure, a large, one-time dose of radiation is delivered to the tumor, and the radiation exposure to surrounding tissues is minimized.

 Medications can be used to control cortisol production when surgery and radiation don't work.
-Medications may also be used before surgery in people who have become very sick with Cushing syndrome.
-Doctors may recommend drug therapy before surgery to improve signs and symptoms and minimize surgical risk.
+Medications might also be used before surgery in people who have become very sick with Cushing syndrome to improve signs and symptoms and minimize surgical risk.
 Medical therapy may not completely improve all of the symptoms of excess cortisol.

 Medications to control excessive production of cortisol at the adrenal gland include ketoconazole, mitotane (Lysodren) and metyrapone (Metopirone).